TimHanewich/Misc-Articles/Azure-OpenAI-Sora/readme.md

 ## Prereq: Create a Sora Deployment
 Before you do anything, you have to spin up your own deployment of the Sora model in your own Azure OpenAI (in Azure AI Foundry) project.
 [This article](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal) walks you through that process.
 This is important as every subsequent request will be against *your* unique Azure OpenAI service (replace my `https://ai-myproject.openai.azure.com` with your deployment's unique endpoint).

-After creating a Sora deployment in your Azure OpenAI project, Azure AI Foundry will very neatly show your the target URL you can call to for any subsequent API call as well as the API key you will use as a header, shown in examples below.
+After creating a Sora deployment in your Azure OpenAI project, Azure AI Foundry will very neatly show you the target URL you can call to for any subsequent API call as well as the API key you will use as a header, shown in examples below.

 ![sora deployed](https://i.imgur.com/O08FVoh.png)